geopandas/geopandas/doc/docs.rst

   Load a ``GeoDataFrame`` from a file from any format recognized by `fiona`_.

+.. method:: GeoSeries.to_crs(crs=None, epsg=None, inplace=False)

+  Transform all geometries in the ``geometry`` column of a GeoDataFrame to a different coordinate reference system.
+The ``crs`` attribute on the current GeoSeries must be set.
+Either ``crs`` in dictionary form or an EPSG code may be specified for output.
+If ``inplace=True`` the geometry column will be replaced in the current dataframe, otherwise a new GeoDataFrame will be returned.

+  This method will transform all points in all objects.
+It has no notion or projecting entire geometries.
+All segments joining points are assumed to be lines in the current projection, not geodesics.
+  Objects crossing the dateline (or other projection boundary) will have undesirable behavior.

 .. method:: GeoDataFrame.plot()

   Generate a plot of the geometries in the ``GeoDataFrame``.